Why Collect and Focus on Front-Line Persons’ Questions?

 Inviting a host of different front-line individuals to provide and share their questions is more “participatory” than having a few individuals make all the decisions; it also encourages cross-pollination among all the participants:

-- Why not come up with questions and priorities by consulting a handful of experts and leaders (as is customary with funders)?
+- Why not come up with questions and priorities by consulting a handful of experts (as is customary with funders)?
 Why take all the trouble of approaching a range of veteran front-line persons?

 - Firstly, Tiny Beam Fund values highly a bottom-up, participatory, co-production approach.